PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation

+Figure~\ref{fig:waterfall_2} (right) shows the waterfall plots around mode switch at $N\approx 1180$ for epoch (c).
+Sudden jumps also happens around this pulse number in the mixture weights' evolution (wc1), (wc2) and (wc3), and two distinct patches also appear in $\alpha$ - $\beta$ plane ((wpc) in Figure~\ref{fig:decom_wr}).
+The first two weights' ratio $\beta/\alpha$ ((wrc) in Figure~\ref{fig:decom_wr}) is generally small for the first half of pulses, but then oscillates and slowly moves to larger values after $N\sim 1000$.

-The profiles of two main modes on 20230816 are given in Figure~\ref{fig:modepulse816}.
-LRFSs of the two modes are shown in Figure~\ref{fig:LRFS_816} (Appendix~\ref{sec:lrfs}).
-Comparing with the results on 20220517, 20220902 and 20230827, we can conclude that the first mode in 20230816 is Q mode.
-The second mode has a narrow main pulse component, but no precursor.
-It appears possible fluctuation at about 0.45 cycle/P, but not very clear.
-The profile after mode switch is quite different from B mode's profile in Figure~\ref{fig:avrprof} and Figure~\ref{fig:modepulse}.
+LRFS of the two modes are shown in Figure~\ref{fig:LRFSs} (Qc) and (Bc).
+Comparing with the results of epoch (a), epoch (b) and epoch (d), we can conclude that the first mode in epoch (c) is Q mode.
+The second mode, whose integrated profile is shown in Figure~\ref{fig:int_prof} as plot (iv), has a narrow main pulse component, and has no precursor.
+There is possible fluctuation at about 0.45 cycle/P, but not very clear.
+The profile after mode switch is significantly different from B mode's profile in Figure~\ref{fig:int_prof}.
 We mark the second mode as ``B' mode'' for the present.

-The flux of the two modes on 20230816 is also estimated in the same way of Section~\ref{sec:220902}, and the result is shown in Figure~\ref{fig:flux_compare}.
-Both from the flux comparison and the waterfall plot, B' mode' intensity is much weaker than Q mode's.
+The flux density of the two modes on epoch (c) is also estimated in the same way of Section~\ref{sec:220902}, and the result is shown in Figure~\ref{fig:int_prof}.
+Both from the flux density comparison and the waterfall plot, ``B' mode'''s intensity is much weaker than Q mode's.